KoenigsKind/ITB2/README.md

 ### Automatic Image Conversion
 To make the use of different image types easier, ITB² supplies an automatic image conversion system: A filter may add an `@RequireImageType` annotation.
-When the filter is called, all incoming images will automatically be converted into the required image type.
+Once the filter is called, all incoming images will automatically be converted into the required image type.
 There are some basic image conversions implemented, but any filter can register itself as a converter using `ImageConverter.register(...)`.